adamkhayam-hub/artifact/rocq/README.md

 ## Overview

+`Arbitrage.v` is a self-contained file (136 lemmas,
+7 theorems, 3 corollaries, 4,738 lines, 0 Admitted,
-`Arbitrage.v` is a self-contained file (84 lemmas, 2,471 lines, 0 Admitted) that mechanizes all five theorems from the paper.
-It requires only the Rocq standard library (no external dependencies beyond `Classical`, used once for the termination proof).
+0 axioms) that mechanizes all five theorems from the paper.
+It requires only the Rocq standard library.

 ## File structure